shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/alles/master/pics/set.jpg)

 **alles** is a many-speaker distributed synthesizer that responds to control signals over WiFi.
-Each synth supports up to 10 additive sine, saw, pulse/square, triangle oscillators, Karplus-Strong string oscillators, and a full FM stage including support for DX7 patches.
-They're cheap to make ($7 for the ESP, $6 for the I2S amp, speakers from $0.50 up depending on quality).
-And only a few soldering points.
+Each synth supports up to 10 additive sine, saw, pulse/square, noise and triangle oscillators, a Karplus-Strong string implementation, and a full FM stage including support for DX7 patches.
+They're cheap to make ($7 for the microcontroller, $6 for the amplifier, speakers from $0.50 up depending on quality).
+And very easy to put together with hookup wire or only a few soldering points.

 The synthesizers listen to UDP multicast messages.
-The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc. It's pretty fun!
+The original idea was to install a bunch of them throughout a space and make a distributed / spatial version of an [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc. But you can just treat them as dozens / hundreds of individual synthesizers and do whatever you want with them.
+It's pretty fun!

 ## Putting it together